for-giobbe/PAINT/README.md

 Most of the code was generated for RNA-seq of the ant _Crematogaster scutellaris_ and the plant _Vicia faba_.

-Additionaly, metagenomics of leaf lamina and and proteomics of extra-floral nectar have been performedfor the plant.
+Additionaly, metagenomics of leaf lamina and and proteomics of extra-floral nectar have been performed.

 In here _Vicia faba_ will be reverenced as **vicia** and _Crematogaster scutellaris_ as **crema**.